sigven/vcf2tsvpy/README.md

 * compress output TSV
 * print data types of VCF columns as a header line

+__IMPORTANT__: If you run vcf2tsv with a large multi-sample VCF file, the size of the output TSV will quickly grow large, since there is one line per sample genotype in the output by default.
+Turn on `--skip_genotype_data` if you are primarily interested in the variant INFO elements, filesize of output will also be considerably smaller.

 ## Installation

 Running vcf2tsv requires Python 3.
 It also requires that you have [cyvcf2](https://github.com/brentp/cyvcf2) and [numpy](https://scipy.org/install.html) installed.
 This can be achieved through the use of [pip](https://pip.pypa.io/en/stable).